Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 Influence at nervous system

-Antibiotics are harmful to the human nervous system.
+Antibiotics have a harmful effect on the human nervous system.
 This manifests itself in the form of disorders of the vestibular apparatus, disorders with the possibility of visual and auditory hallucinations.

-Consult your doctor and take your medication strictly according to the scheme - this will ensure minimal harm with maximum benefit.
+Consult your doctor and take medications strictly according to the schedule - this will ensure minimal harm with maximum benefit.

 How to take antibiotics without harm

-If your doctor prescribes antibiotics, then your task is to ensure the maximum benefit and minimum harm from taking.
+If the attending physician prescribes antibiotics, then your task is to ensure maximum benefit and minimum harm from taking it.

 To reduce the harm from taking antibiotics, follow the rules:

-• study the instructions.
-If you find a disease that is noted in you in contraindications to taking it, then contact your therapist for advice;
+• read the instructions.
+If you find a disease that you have as a contraindication to taking it, consult a therapist for advice;

-• eat before taking the medicine. full stomach will reduce the harm from antibiotics without provoking irritation of the mucous membranes;
+• eat before taking the medicine.
+Full stomach will reduce the harm from antibiotics without causing irritation of the mucous membranes;

 • take the full course.
-Even if you feel better, you can not interrupt the course.
-This will allow not completely suppressed bacteria to form resistance, ensuring further treatment failure;
+Even if you feel better, you should not interrupt the course.
+This will allow incompletely suppressed bacteria to form resistance, ensuring further ineffectiveness of treatment;

 • save normal microflora intestines due to the simultaneous use of probiotics, lactobacilli, immunomodulators and vitamin complexes with antibiotics.